Laptabs, or tabtops, if you prefer, are the gadget of the moment.

-The design is really nice.
-The Pixel C is basically a small Chromebook Pixel.
-It’s very light and thin, to the extent that I briefly carried it tucked inside the dust jacket of a large hardback book.
+The Pixel C is very light and thin, to the extent that I briefly carried it tucked inside the dust jacket of a large hardback book.
 The two halves are held together by magnets, and to put it into laptop mode you pull the tablet and keyboard apart, flip the tablet over and let the magnets click it into position.
 The hinge can then be rotated to hold the screen upright.

 The hinge is pretty firm and the magnet on the back is strong, so despite its small size, it feels quite solid.
 It rests comfortably on your knees for typing, and because the footprint is small, it fits easily onto one of the tiny little tables on the backs of plane and train seats, spaces that a laptop or a Surface would be too large to fill.

 Probably the most important feature for a device like this is its keyboard, and the Pixel C's is surprisingly good.
 'Surprisingly', because it looks so small, but actually the typing area is normal - the keys are full-size, and they have decent travel (a full 1.4mm, key travel fans).
 It feels like a smaller version of the superb keyboard on its big brother, the Chromebook Pixel.

 It’s a lot quicker and easier to type on than the Transformer tablets, or the Surface Pro 4.
 Some sensible choices have been made in the design, too: classic shortcuts like Alt-Tab do just what you expect them to do.
 An ellipsis key next to the space bar brings up symbols (as on a phone keyboard), which is really handy.
 To counteract the usefulness of this key, tapping the Alt key in Google Docs brings up a menu of stupidly grinning emoji.